-“In order of importance to me are: (1) the long-term trend, (2) the current chart pattern, and (3) picking a good spot to buy or sell.
-Those are the three primary components of my trading.”
+“The three crucial compenents of trading, in order of importance are: (1) the long-term trend, (2) the current chart pattern, and (3) picking a good time to buy or sell.”

 3. Richard Dennis

-Dennis was the “Prince of the Pit,” who made $200 million from $1600 in a decade.
-He founded the Turtle Traders, a 21 member group that went on to redefine the idea of traders.
-Richard Dennis and William Eckhart appointed 21 average people and taught them the tricks of the trade.
-They proved to everyone that success is not something you are born with; anyone can succeed with the right training and mentors.
+Dennis was known as the “Prince of the Pit.”
+He turned $1600 into $200 million in a decade, and founded The Turtle Traders, a 21 member group who started off and amateurs and changed cultural idea of traders.
+They proved that anyone can succeed with the right training and mentors.

 4. Paul Tudor Jones

 “Don’t be a hero.
 Don’t have an ego.
 Always question yourself and your ability.
-Don’t ever feel that you are very good.
+Don’t ever think you’re very good.
 The second you do, you are dead.”

 5. George Soros

-“Markets are constantly in a state of uncertainty and flux and money is made by discounting the obvious and betting on the unexpected.”
+“Markets are constantly in uncertainty and flux; money is made by discounting the obvious and betting on the unexpected.”

-Soros is the Oracle of the stock market.
-He invested $10 billion on single currency trade in 1992.
-His profit on the transaction reached an incredible $2 billion.
-He is still the “man, who broke the Bank of England.”
-George Soros is a great example of market iconoclasts, who are not afraid to play against the odds, even when the whole world says otherwise.
-You’ve just gotta go with your gut.
+Soros is known as the “man, who broke the Bank of England,” with a counterintuitive trading style.
+He invested $10 billion on single currency trade in 1992, and his profit on the transaction reached an incredible $2 billion.
+Soros is a market iconoclast, not afraid to play against the odds, even when the world says otherwise.
+Sometimes, you’ve gotta go with your gut.

 6. Jim Rogers

 “Acknowledge the complexity of the world and resist the impression that you easily understand it.
-People are too quick to accept conventional wisdom, because it sounds basically true and it tends to be reinforced by both their peers and opinion leaders, many of whom have never looked at whether the facts support the received wisdom.”
+People are too quick to accept conventional wisdom, because it sounds true and is often reinforced by peers—many of whom never looking at whether the facts support the received wisdom.”

 Jim Rogers co-founded Quantum Fund with George Soros.
-He has made his billion-dollar empire patience and calm decision making.
-His trading principles are old school.
-He does not believe it is crucial for traders to pay attention to the bulk they are trading.
-It is alright to trade less than your competitors and wait for the one opportunity of a lifetime.
+Rogers is known for his patience and calm decision making.
+His trading principles are old school and believed that the quality of trades was much more important than quantity.
+It is better to trade less than your competitors and wait for the one opportunity of a lifetime.

 7. Stanley Druckenmiller

-“I believe that good investors are successful not because of their IQ, but because they have an investing discipline.
-But, what is more disciplined than a machine?
-A well-researched machine can make many average investors redundant, leaving behind only the really good human investors with exceptional intuition and skill.”
+“Good investors are successful not because of their IQ but investing discipline.
+A well-researched trading machine can make average investors redundant.
+But can never beat investors with exceptional intuition and skill.”

 George Soros hired Druckenmiller in 1988 to take charge of the Quantum Fund from Victor Niederhoffer.
-He also made over a billion dollar of profit from shorting British Pound Sterling in 1992.
-He teaches the aspiring traders that it is alright to have a few losers in the portfolio.
+He also made over a billion dollars from shorting British Pound Sterling in 1992.
+Druckenmiller taught that there is nothing wrong with having a few losers in your portfolio.
 A true trader always focuses on the overall risk to reward ratio.